awsdocs/amazon-rds-user-guide/doc_source/custom-concept.workflow.md

 ## Custom engine version<a name="custom-concept.workflow.cev"></a>

 An RDS Custom custom engine version \(CEV\) is a binary volume snapshot of a database version and AMI\.
+By default, RDS Custom for Oracle uses the most recent AMI that Amazon EC2 makes available\.
+You can also choose to reuse an existing AMI\.

 You store your database installation files in Amazon S3\.
 When you create your CEV, you specify the files in a JSON document called a CEV manifest\.
 You can also specify installation parameters that set nondefault values for the Oracle base, Oracle home, and the ID and name of the UNIX/Linux user and group\.

 Name your CEV using a customer\-specified string\.
 The name format is the following, depending on your Oracle Database release:
 + `19.customized_string`